Howe829/websearch-mcp-server/README.md

 ## Features

 -   **Web Search:** Perform web searches using different providers.
-Supported providers: Bing, Baidu.
+Supported providers: Bing, Baidu, Google(with browser_use).
 -   **Markdown Conversion:** Convert the content of a URL into Markdown format.
 -   **Wechat Official Account Articles:** Search and retrive wechat official account articles content.
 -   **GitHub Search:** Easily search for anything on GitHub — repositories, users, issues, and more.